MORAM Asset Allocation

 In this section, we detail the standard Asset Allocation of MORAM.
 Although as we have explained in several parts of the website, each managed portfolio has a different distribution depending on the specific characteristic of the owner, we take this portfolio as a reference.

-- Equities portfolio is subsequently split between active and passive management (50% each).
+- Equities portfolio is subsequently split between active and passive management (85% managed vs 15% Index funds).

-- We tend to equally weight value and growth
+- We tend to have in our portfolio both value and growth companies

-- Passive management is focused on large-cap, growth and emerging markets.
+- Passive management is focused on large-cap, growth and emerging markets (complementary of the type of companies we hold in the managed portfolio).

-- Active management focused on small caps in Eurozone and the US.
+- Active management focused on small caps, mainly in the US.

 Details about the companies which are part of the actively managed portfolio can be found in the analysis of companies section.